Scythe (board game): Reception

 Scythe was released to acclaim from board game critics, who praised its mechanism, gameplay, and art.
 It was listed as one of the best games of 2016 by several reviewers, including William Herkewitz from Popular Mechanics, Aaron Zimmerman from Ars Technica, Tomasz Sokoluk from Rebel Times, and Peter Jenkinson from the Telegraph.
 The reviewer Aaron Zimmerman described it as a "deep, puzzly, interactive Euro-style board game".
 Zimmerman also praised the complementary nature of the simple turn structure and the "many complex, interlocking parts" of the engine building mechanics.
 This sentiment was echoed by Matt Jarvis from Tabletop Gaming, who praised the game's balance of depth and accessibility, the "cleverly designed" player mats, and as the encounter mechanism, which he believed "round[s] out Scythe's in-game universe and offer[s] a more micro-level human edge".
-Several years after its release, Scythe appeared on a list from The Wirecutter of the best board games.
+Several years after its release, Scythe appeared on a list from Wirecutter of the best board games.
 The reviewers praised the game's "immense strategic depth" and "beautiful, steampunk-meets-pastoral idyll world-building aesthetic".

 Reviewers particularly highlighted Scythe's use of Eurogame-style resource management and combat mechanics found in American-style board games.
 Zimmerman compared the simplicity of combat to the systems in Kemet and Dune, describing it as a "tense exercise", but also noted the relative infrequency of combat within the game world.
 Jarvis praised the "quick and highly strategic" combat system but found that resource production was instrumental for victory.
 Luke Plunkett from Kotaku also observed that resource management and construction were more significant for in-game success than combat.
 Różalski's artwork also received significant praise from reviewers, with Charlie Hall of Polygon acknowledging the game's use of artwork as a thematic core for objective and encounter cards and stating that each card "is a treasure".
 PC Gamer editor Jonathan Bolding also commended the art quality, noting that "[t]he cards have fascinating scenes of agrarian life juxtaposed with smoking dieselpunk mechs and war machines".
 Reviewing for the Dicebreaker, Alex Meehan praised the artwork displaying both the war setting and its "consequences on the ordinary people".
 She concluded that it was "a huge draw for players looking for a game with an arresting setting".
 Sokoluk also stated that the most distinctive element of the game is Różalski's art style, which has helped to create hype for the game even before its debut.
 Zimmerman was additionally complimentary, writing that the game is "tied together through the stunning art".